Player Management Functions

 callers

 Description: Returns a list of all callers in the current call stack.
+Arguments:

 level: Optional parameter to specify how many levels of the call stack to return